-The sentencing is where you stand in front of the Judge to find out what is going to happen to you, and where all the consequences we've been talking about are handed down - or not.
+The sentencing is where you stand in front of the Judge to find out what is going to happen to you, and where all the consequences we've been talking about are handed down.

-At the sentencing the Judge first reads the recommendation, listens to your lawyer, then to you, and ultimately decides what to order, meaning what you'll be required to do, and what you'll be required to NOT do, like drink alcohol while on probation.
+At the sentencing, the Judge first reads the recommendation, listens to your lawyer, then to you, and ultimately decides what to order, meaning what you'll be required to do, and what you'll be forbidden from doing, like drink alcohol while on probation.